 - An advising syllabus details the expectations of students and their academic advisor.

-- Students can take the Strong Interest Inventory or NEW-Focus 2, career assessments that provide insights into how interests, values, and perceived skills relate to career fields.
+- Students can take the NEW-Focus 2, career assessment that provides insights into how interests, values, and perceived skills relate to career fields.

 How do I learn more and/or apply to the program?